 As you take in the sights of Hyrule you'll come across wooden raft, just kind of sitting at the edge of a mass of water.
 You probably jumped onboard in the hope that you'd magically start sailing down a river or across a large lake, but nothing happened.
 Those raft can be ridden, but to do so you'll need to generate the wind to blow the sail.
-In this article we'll tell you what you need to sail in Breath of the Wild and how to actually do it.
+In this Breath of the Wild guide we'll tell you what you need to sail in Breath of the Wild and how to actually do it.
 It's not tricky but until you know you'll be clueless.

 If this raft talk doesn't float your boat, perhaps our Zelda: Breath of the Wild walkthrough and tips hub will offer something more appealing.
 Rafts are really cool, though, so read on if you want to rule the high seas (or at worst sail on them).

-What's Needed to Sail Raft in Breath of the Wild
+What's Needed to Sail Raft in Breath of the Wild - Make Wind

 In order to make a raft move you're going to need to be able to generate wind while stood on it.
 To do this you need a weapon that can be waved about to create gusts.
 That weapon is the Korok Leaf, its wide spread of leaves being perfect to push air forwards.